serverscom/srvctl/docs/srvctl-cloud-instances-reinstall/description.md

 This command reinstalls the operating system on the selected cloud instance.
 The `--image-id` flag is required.
+Use the [List images PAPI request](https://developers.servers.com/api-documentation/v1/#tag/Cloud-Image/operation/ListCloudImages) to get IDs.